on-api/on-api/2.5.0/spec_sp/coorder.md

 ## coOrderId

 The unique ID of the order on the CO side.
-If coOrderId is provided, the SP should never send an ACTIVATE order.
-If coOrderId is not provided, the SP is required to send an ACTIVATE order.

 * Data format: [id](../common/dataformats.md#id)
-* Optional
+* Required in request

 ## coAccessId